bluem-development/bluem-magento/README.md

 ## Ensure some products are set to require identity/age verification

 Set a new product attribute at the products that require an age check to `1`.
 The key of this product attribute is set in the settings.
 If unchanged, the default key is `agecheck_required`.

-Note: In a future version, this attribute will be added with this module programmatically.
+This attribute will be added automatically during install or update.

 ### Important notes on identity verification: